How can demystifying Facebook help you, the independent writer? Is it passé? Can you even sell on it? Hint: it’s not just for Candy Crush anymore.

 Hangouts for Indie Writers

-- NaNoWriMo group online – if you compete to write 50,000 words in November or April, then this is your scene.
+- NaNoWriMo group online – if you compete to write 50,000 words in November or do Camp in April or June, then this is your scene.
 The group is large and generally friendly, although there are sometimes stretches of people stepping on toes.
 It’s best to hang back at the start and see how things go before you plunge in.
-There are also groups for local NaNo groups.
+There are also local NaNo Facebook groups.

 - Wattpad – if you belong to Wattpad, check them out on Facebook.
-While this is a games page, you can still get a handle on who is who.
 Befriend fellow Wattpadders?
+And tell them your real name?
 Why not?

-- Queer Sci-Fi and other specialty genre groups – do some research; these can have varying activity levels.
+- Queer Sci-Fi and other specialty genre groups – do some research, as these can have varying activity levels.

 - Services trading groups – your mileage will vary.
 Some are more active than others.
 And some might be more spammy than others.